mberlin123/labreport3/index.md

 ## Using `find` With Command Line Options

 The main way to expand upon the functionality of `find` is by using command line options.
+Command line options are used by specifying the name of the desired option and then the arguments for that option after the main argument of a command.
+For example, many command line options are used in the following command structure: `find ./Feburary -exampleCommandOption exampleCommandArgument`.
+As can be seen, the option name is preceded by `-` and is typed _before_ the option argument.
 Although there are many such options for `find`, this lab report will cover only 4 of the most useful such command line options.

 ### The `-name` Option

 The `-name` option is probably the most common used command line option for `find` (and one of the most used command line options of any command).
+As

 ### The `-type` Option